ETHOS-Labs-LLC/BYOS/docs/cfs.md

 ![alt text](cfs-media/image-25.png){ width="900" }

 Next, you need to navigate to the **Command Sender** section from the left menu.
-Once there, make sure that cFS is selected as the target and then select the **TO_LAB_ENABLE** Packet.
+Once there, make sure that cFS is selected as the target, and then select the **TO_LAB_ENABLE** Packet.
 With that packet selected, you will see a field called **DEST_IP** that you will need to populate with the **openc3-operator** container IP address.

 **Make sure to preserve the single quotes!**